iopred/garland/README.md

 A layered animation library.

 Garland is a small library that provides a simple way to load animations from multiple swfs and to display them with layered graphics.
-Garland is easy to use, and most importantly it makes it easy for Illustrators and Animators to use the Flash IDE to create assets and animations.
+Garland makes it easy for Illustrators and Animators to use the Flash IDE to create assets and animations and provides a simple API for Developers to use them.

 Features
 --------